BaguetteEngineering/annotations-sketch-plugin/README.md

 This is a Sketch plugin for hiding/showing all layer groups named `Annotations`.

-It runs on all pages of the open document.
+It runs on all pages and artboards of the open document.

 It's useful when a same Sketch document is used for exporting: